The 20 Best Microphthalmia Doctors in Japan

 Advanced in Microphthalmia

-Yoshiaki Kiuchi practices in Hiroshima, Japan.
+Yoshiaki Kiuchi practices practicing medicine in Minami, Japan.
 Mr. Kiuchi is rated as an Advanced expert by MediFind in the treatment of Microphthalmia.
-His top areas of expertise are Glaucoma, Ocular Hypertension (OHT), Pigment-Dispersion Syndrome, Trabeculectomy, and Cataract Removal.
+He is also highly rated in 25 other conditions, according to our data.
+His clinical expertise encompasses Glaucoma, Ocular Hypertension (OHT), Pigment-Dispersion Syndrome, Trabeculectomy, and Cataract Removal.

 Experienced in Microphthalmia